 Women are willing to hit the gym without skipping a beat for perfect abs or a toned butt, but only a few take care of their pelvic floor.
 This is kind of sad, considering how fun it can be.
 Not to mention, better orgasms.

-Various factors such as childbirth, sexual life, and menopause can take a toll on her intimate health.
+Various factors such as childbirth, sexual life, and menopause can take a toll on her genital and sexual health.
 With such factors in play, the vagina may lose its elasticity and feel less tight (as it used to be).
-A female may also experience urinary leakage, sexual problems like loss of sensitivity or orgasms, and sex might be not as good as it used to be.
+Also, because of these factors, women can also experience urinary leakage and sexual problems like loss of sensitivity or orgasms.
 Well, you cannot turn the wheels and walk past these natural bodily and vaginal changes.
 But you sure can do your part to strengthen your vagina and make it tighter.

 Yes!
 Vaginal exercises are actually beneficial.
 But, it would take quite some time for you to benefit from the results of these exercises.
 Most women fail to maintain consistency due to busy schedules, personal life or they just get impatient as the results take really long to show up!
 Well, there is an easier way out.
-A female of any age can undergo surgical or cosmetic procedures to tighten her vagina.
 With the vaginal tightening procedures, the female can get relief from urinary leakage, looseness in the vagina, and loss of sexual pleasure.

 Exercises to tighten the vagina